Rikthepixel/RikThePixel/README.md

 My love for coding drives me to spend a lot of my free time programming on personal projects.
 I often find myself experimenting with and geeking out over new technologies.

+## ❤️⚒️ I am working on [Termz](https://github.com/Rikthepixel/termz)

+> **Setup terminals on your own terms.**

+Termz is a tool that automatally sets up terminal sessions.
+It already does so much!
+It opens your tabs, runs your scripts, sets the working directory.
+Best of all it is cross-platform.
+Currently Windows terminal and VSCode (and derivatives) are supported, with plans to expand other terminal applications like konsole, but also multiplexers like tmux.

+Documentation will be worked on soon.

 ## 🛠 I am working on [React Blend](https://github.com/Rikthepixel/react-blend)

 A blend of useful higher order components (hocs) and hooks.
 Sounds odd, right?
 [Who even uses higher order components!](https://github.com/Rikthepixel/react-blend?tab=readme-ov-file#why-still-use-higher-order-components) Regardless, it's a neat project that would help developers make applications faster in the future!